-A stillbirth is a baby born dead after 24 completed weeks of pregnancy.
+A miscarriage is a baby born dead after 24 completed weeks of pregnancy.

 If the baby dies before 24 completed weeks, it's known as a miscarriage or late foetal loss.

 Stillbirth is more common than many people think.
 There are more than 3,600 stillbirths every year in the UK, and one in every 200 births ends in a stillbirth.
 Eleven babies are stillborn every day in the UK, making it 15 times more common than cot death.